250819-n/Adity/Tool.md

 * WATIR only supports Ruby code

 ## Required information / models: Watir connects with the provided client and follows the instructions to open the URL, clicks the button and enters data in a textbox like any real person does.
 Watir is most commonly used in testing system such as RSpec, Concumber, etc. for his browser support.
-## Target platform and dependencies: The watir tool is written in Ruby.Ruby is a widely structured, general language of programming.
+## Target platform and dependencies: The watir tool is written in Ruby.
+Ruby is a widely structured, general language of programming.
 Ruby is typed dynamically and removes waste.
 It follows many paradigms of programming, object and functional programming , including procedural.The watir tool is confirmed to work on x86 Linux, MacOS, windows and Solaris.
 **Dependencies:**
 * Linux machine, Windows, Mac
 * Command line experience